UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR
     (
       (   "health"
+      OR  "disease$" OR "mortality"
       OR  "epidemic$" OR "pandemic$"
-      OR  "antimalarial$" OR "antiviral$" OR "antibiotic$" OR "antiparasitic$" OR  "depression"
+      OR  "medicine$" OR "antimalarial$" OR "antiviral$" OR "antibiotic$" OR "antiparasitic$" OR  "depression"
-      OR  "nutrition*" OR "malnutrition" OR "malnourish*" OR "vitamin$" OR "micronutrient$" OR  "toxicology" OR "aflatoxin" OR "accidental poisoning$" OR "mercury" OR  "hazardous chemical$" OR "hazardous material$" OR "hazardous substance$" OR  "arsenic" OR "asbestos" OR "benzene" OR "cadmium" OR "dioxin$" OR "mercury" OR "fluoride" OR "pesticide$" OR  "lead poison*" OR "lead *toxicity" OR "lead mediated *toxicity" OR "lead induced *toxicity" OR "lead exposure" OR "lead carcinogen*" OR "blood lead"
+      OR  "nutrition*" OR "malnutrition" OR "malnourish*" OR "vitamin$" OR "micronutrient$" OR  "hazardous chemical$" OR "hazardous material$" OR "hazardous substance$" OR  "arsenic" OR "mercury" OR "asbestos" OR "benzene" OR "cadmium" OR "dioxin$" OR "fluoride" OR  "lead poison*" OR "lead *toxicity" OR "lead mediated *toxicity" OR "lead induced *toxicity" OR "lead exposure" OR "lead carcinogen*" OR "blood lead"
       OR  "sanitation" OR "drinking water" OR "potable water" )